hanspoo/nautica-admin/README.md

 ### 🔁 Front ↔ Back: REST or GraphQL

 Why choose?
 We’re doing both.
-REST for the classics, GraphQL when we need flexibility.
+REST for the classics, and its evolution: GraphQL.

 ### 🔐 Auth: OpenID Connect, Keycloak or Zitadel